 Therapeutic massage is a subcategory of massage therapy that focuses on decreasing pain and stress and/or addressing a specific condition in the body (ex: poor posture, frozen shoulder, low back pain, etc).
-The therapeutic massage techniques offered at New Day Chiropractic are primarily acupressure, craniosacral therapy, deep tissue, myofascial, and reflexology.
+The therapeutic massage techniques offered at New Day Chiropractic are primarily acupressure, deep tissue, myofascial, and reflexology.
 Styles are modified based on the patient’s needs and preferences.

 Acupressure massage is a therapeutic technique where “firm fingertip pressure is applied to acupoints along the energy meridians to regulate the flow of Qi” (Braun 466).
 Acupoints are little “wells” or “pockets” found along meridians that, when pressed, stimulate the meridian by either increasing or decreasing the flow of energy within the point as well as along the meridian.
 Each acupoint is unique because each one may stimulate another meridian, body system, emotional system, and/or spiritual system in the body.
 Each acupoint has a name and number.
 The most common acupoints worked with in acupressure massage are part of the 12 meridians and the direction of acupressure massage focuses on going with the flow of the meridian.